Last Updated: April 30, 2024

 Aronofsky has also done some work in nonfiction film.
 He is the executive producer for "One Strange Rock" for NatGeo.
 The ten-part series explores ten of the most unique places in the universe.
 He also was the producer for the documentary "Some Kind of Heaven," which follows residents of The Villages retirement community in Florida.

-Aronofsky's unique filmmaking style and perspective has been widely praised.
+Aronofsky's unique filmmaking style and perspective have been widely praised.
 He is known for using montages and very short shots, as well as using music to help move his storylines along.

 Personal Life